Women's surfing: Regions

 Women's surfing is popular around the world in any area where surfing is possible.
 The World Surf League has held competitions for professional women around the world including, but not limited to, Banzai Pipeline in Hawaii, Sunset Beach in Hawaii, Peniche in Portugal, Bells Beach in Australia, Margaret River in Australia, G-Land in Indonesia, Punta Roca in El Salvador, Saquarema in Brazil, Jeffrey's Bay in South Africa, and Lower Trestles in California.

 In recent years, surfing has grown in popularity among women in the Muslim world.

 Women Surfing in Media

 Women surfing have been depicted in films, surf movies, and print media.
 Popular movies that feature women surfers include Soul Surfer, Gidget, Blue Crush, and Blue Crush 2.
-Less well-known surf videos of women include Nike Leave a Message 6.0, Proximity The Movie (featuring Stephanie Gilmore), Master and Apprentice, How Women in Surfing are Changing the World, and more.
+Less well-known surf videos of women include Nike Leave a Message 6.0, Proximity The Movie (featuring Stephanie Gilmore), Master and Apprentice, How Women in Surfing are Changing the World, and the quarterly magazine Wahine (1995-2001) was the first to exclusively feature women and girls.
+It was published in Long Beach, Calif and circulated internationally.